This site contains affiliate links. As an Amazon Associate, We earn a commission from qualifying purchases at no extra cost to you.

 One possibility is that the authentication key is corrupt.
 Another is that your Mac has stored the wrong password for the Wi-Fi network’s name (commonly called the SSID).

-Remove the network from your Mac’s list and reconnect to the SSID.
-Don’t try this, however, unless you know the password for the Wi-Fi network.
+To fix this issue, remove the network from your Mac’s list and reconnect to the SSID.
+However, only try this method if you know the password for the Wi-Fi network to reconnect later.

 6. Your Network Is the Problem

-To further confirm, you can also take your MacBook to another location with Wi-Fi, like a coffee shop or public library, and see if your Wi-Fi works.
-If it does, then the problem is with the original network.
+To further verify the issue, take your MacBook to a different location with Wi-Fi, such as a coffee shop or public library, and see if your Wi-Fi works there.
+If it does, the issue is specific to your original network.

 7. You Have a Hardware Problem